Wednesday, 8 July 2009

 Our deliberations (about whether to continue or to go back to Australia for my eye to be treated) had not resolved themselves into a definite plan, but the weather had improved so we decided to push on along the GR46.

-Our excellent host had said he would provide breakfast for us before we left, so we sat in the office, surrounded by brochures and books, and ate fresh bread, jam and butter with a jug of coffee.
+Our sympathetic host had offered to provide provide breakfast for us before we left, so we sat in the office, surrounded by brochures and books, and ate fresh bread, jam and butter with a jug of coffee.

 While we ate, we chatted with both father and daughter.
 She was studying in Montpellier and was here for the summer to help while her mother was away.
 Although she was obviously fond of her father, we gathered that she was finding it rather too quiet for her taste.

 My eye was strapped up to make it less repulsive to look at, but it was still pendulous and painful.
-Before we left, we used the office telephone to ring the eye doctor in Australia, and got the message that he would need to see me before he could decide what should be done.
+Before we left, we used the office telephone to ring the eye doctor in Australia, and were told that he would need to see me before he could decide what should be done.
 That much was obvious, but I was not enjoying the prospect of spending the rest of my life looking like a bloodhound if I left it too late.

 We set off with many thanks and walked back past the hotel to where the GR440 crossed the barrage.
 By following it the other way, we hoped to come to its intersection with the GR46, the track we actually wanted.